Joint Embedding vs Reconstruction: Provable Benefits of Latent Space Prediction for Self Supervised Learning: Introduction

 \section{Introduction}

-Training deep neural networks to extract informative representations of data is central to AI.
-Numerous families of methods are available to attempt that mission~\cite{payandeh_representation_2023}.
-The eponymous supervised learning method proposes to do so based on a priori knowing what is considered informative in the data by prescribing {\em labels}.
-While this has been the main solution for representation learning throughout the past decades, it has recently become clear that labels are overly specialized.
-Such specialization prevents the learning of representations that transfer to the ever-increasing diversity of downstream tasks \cite{feng2022rethinking,islam_broad_2021}.
-Self-Supervised Learning (SSL) recently proposed moving away from labels \cite{balestriero2023cookbook,misra2020self,chen2020simple}.
-Within SSL, one does not assume a priori what is considered informative in the data, but instead, one knows what is uninformative and should be disregarded.
-The \emph{a priori} identification of requisite invariances for a data representation constitutes a more broadly applicable principle.
-For instance, many downstream tasks involving natural images, such as recognition, counting, and segmentation, are inherently robust to minor changes in coloration or luminosity.
-Consequently, these tasks benefit from representations that exhibit such invariances, which are typically encoded through a data augmentation process.
-Two primary families of methods have emerged to learn representations using this principle of data augmentation: \emph{reconstruction}-based and \emph{joint-embedding} approaches.
+Training deep neural networks to extract informative data representations is central to AI.
+Numerous families of methods pursue this goal~\cite{payandeh_representation_2023}.
+In supervised learning, one does so by prescribing {\em labels} that encode what is considered informative in the data.
+While this has been the dominant approach to representation learning over the past decades, it has become clear that labels are often overly specialized.
+Such specialization prevents learning representations that transfer across an ever-increasing diversity of downstream tasks \cite{feng2022rethinking,islam_broad_2021}.
+Self-Supervised Learning (SSL) has emerged as an alternative that moves away from labels \cite{balestriero2023cookbook,misra2020self,chen2020simple}.
+In SSL, one does not assume \emph{a priori} what is informative; instead, one specifies which variations are uninformative and should be disregarded.
+Identifying, \emph{a priori}, the invariances a representation should satisfy is a broadly applicable principle.
+For instance, many downstream tasks involving natural images, such as recognition, counting, and segmentation, are inherently robust to minor changes in color or illumination.
+Consequently, these tasks benefit from representations that exhibit such invariances, typically encoded through a data-augmentation process.
+Two primary families of methods have emerged to learn representations using this principle: \emph{reconstruction}-based and \emph{joint-embedding} approaches.